Dice: Rarer variations

-Long dice and teetotums can in principle be made with any number of faces, including odd numbers.
+Long dice and teetotums can, in principle, be made with any number of faces, including odd numbers.
 Long dice are based on the infinite set of prisms.
 All the rectangular faces are mutually face-transitive, so they are equally probable.
 The two ends of the prism may be rounded or capped with a pyramid, designed so that the die cannot rest on those faces.
-4-sided long dice are easier to roll than tetrahedra, and are used in the traditional board games dayakattai and daldøs.
+4-sided long dice are easier to roll than tetrahedra and are used in the traditional board games dayakattai and daldøs.

 Non-numeric dice

 The faces of most dice are labelled using sequences of whole numbers, usually starting at one, expressed with either pips or digits.
 However, there are some applications that require results other than numbers.
-Examples include letters for Boggle, directions for Warhammer Fantasy Battle, Fudge dice, playing card symbols for poker dice, and instructions for sexual acts using sex dice.
+Examples include letters for Boggle, directions for Warhammer, Fudge dice, playing card symbols for poker dice, and instructions for sexual acts using sex dice.

 Alternatively-numbered dice

 Dice may have numbers that do not form a counting sequence starting at one.
 One variation on the standard die is known as the "average" die.
-These are six-sided dice with sides numbered 2, 3, 3, 4, 4, 5, which have the same arithmetic mean as a standard die (3.5 for a single die, 7 for a pair of dice), but have a narrower range of possible values (2 through 5 for one, 4 through 10 for a pair).
+These are six-sided dice with sides numbered 2, 3, 3, 4, 4, and 5, which have the same arithmetic mean as a standard die (3.5 for a single die, 7 for a pair of dice), but have a narrower range of possible values (2 through 5 for one, 4 through 10 for a pair).
 They are used in some table-top wargames, where a narrower range of numbers is required.
 Other numbered variations include Sicherman dice and intransitive dice.